Royal Icing is easy to make, & can be used to make simple, fun decorations for your Halloween goodies - like these Halloween Spider Web Cupcakes!

 A good way to figure out if your icing is the right consistency is to pull a spoon through the middle of the frosting bowl.

-– If the frosting settles out in less than 5 seconds, it’s too runny.
+– If the frosting settles out in less than 10 seconds, it’s way too runny.
 Add a little more powdered sugar.

-– If the frosting takes longer than 10 seconds to settle, it’s too thick.
-Add a little water or lemon juice and try again.
+– If the frosting takes longer than 10 seconds to settle, it’s good to go.

-Holding the tip / end of your white icing bag about 1 cm away from the surface, carefully pipe out your outlines and design details, as shown:
+Holding the tip / end of your white icing bag about 1 cm away from the surface, carefully pipe spiderwebs.

 If you're piping spiders, Start with the bodies and use a small tip - or a piping bag with only the smallest bit of end cut off - to pipe the legs: